Nitish chairs meeting on Patna waterlogging

 The Chief Minister observed that the elected representatives had come up with "valuable suggestions" and directed officials to hold a meeting with the former so that their inputs could be taken into consideration for devising short-term and long-term solutions to the problem of waterlogging in the city.
 He also instructed that water be flushed out of localities which are still reported to be waterlogged.

-Kumar also informed the elected representatives that a decision was taken for setting up a committee which would fix accountability for the waterlogging that caused huge loss of property and a spurt in vector-borne diseases.
-He also said the committee has been asked to come out with proposals for preventing recurrence of a similar problem in future.
+Kumar also informed the elected representatives that a decision was taken for setting up a committee that would fix accountability for the waterlogging that caused huge loss of property and a spurt in vector-borne diseases.
+He also said the committee has been asked to come out with proposals for preventing recurrence of a similar problem in the future..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)